-How does rental car insurance work, and what does it cover?
+How does car insurance work for rental cars, and what does it cover?

 If you have ever rented a vehicle, you’ve probably been asked — or perhaps aggressively encouraged — to buy rental car insurance.
 Unless you carry very minimal liability insurance or no car insurance at all, your current car insurance probably extends to a rental car.
 Even if you don’t have your own auto insurance policy, more affordable rental car insurance alternatives exist.